 The aim of Augustana is to provide an education of enduring worth by blending the broad learning experiences of the liberal arts with the student’s individual professional goals, and to integrate Christian faith and learning.

 Graduation requires satisfactory completion of the General Education Plan.
 The number of credit hours may vary based on advanced placement exams and department test-outs.

 Each student may be exempted from (or “Wild Card”) one requirement in the General Education Plan.
-This exemption may NOT be applied to the laboratory science course (in Area 3.2) or to the Capstone course (Area 4.3).
+This exemption may NOT be applied to the laboratory science course (in Area 3.2).
 No credit is granted for the wild card area.